SweetyPaul19/Employee_Payroll_System/README.md

 ├── .project
 ├── .settings/
 └── README.md
 ```

+---

-## How to Run
+## 🚀 How to Run the Project

-1. Import the project into Eclipse
+1. 📥 Import the project into **Eclipse**
-2. Configure the MySQL database and update credentials
+2. ⚙️ Configure the **MySQL database** and update credentials
-3. Add the MySQL JDBC Connector
+3. 🔌 Add the **MySQL JDBC Connector (JAR)**
-4. Deploy the project on Apache Tomcat
+4. 🌐 Deploy the project on **Apache Tomcat Server**
-5. Run the application in a web browser
+5. ▶️ Run the application in your web browser

+---

+## 📸 Screenshots
+> Add screenshots here (Dashboard, Payslip, Login Page, etc.)

+---

+## 📈 Future Enhancements
+- Role-based access control
+- Email payslip functionality
+- PDF download for payslips
+- REST API integration
+- Improved UI with modern frameworks

+---

+## 🤝 Contribution
+Contributions are welcome!
+Feel free to fork this repository and submit pull requests.

+---

+## 📄 License
+This project is open-source and available under the **MIT License**.

+---

-## Author
+## 👨‍💻 Author
-Made with love by Sweety
+Made with ❤️ by **Sweety**